Neilus03/FdF-42/README.md

 ## 🚀 Features

-- 🌐 **Real-time Interaction:** Rotate, zoom in and out, and shift the map using just your keyboard and mouse.
+- 🌐 **Real-time Interaction:** Translate, zoom in and out, and shift the map using just your keyboard and mouse.
 - 🎨 **Dynamic Colors:** Change color gradients on the fly.

 ## 🛠️ Usage